radareorg/iaito/docs/source/user-docs/preferences/analysis.rst

 Create references for unconditional jumps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When encountering unconditional jumps during the analysis, Cutter will add a code-reference even if it is not guaranteed
+When encountering unconditional jumps during the analysis, Iaito will add a code-reference even if it is not guaranteed
 that the jump will take place.

 **Configuration variable:** ``anal.jmp.ref``